 The collection is divided into two sections: one part is dedicated to Egyptian, Greek, Roman, Mesopotamian, Islamic, and Asian art, and the other to European acquisitions.
 The collection is so rich in quality!
 The exhibits, which span over 4,000 years from ancient Egyptian statuettes, through translucent Islamic glassware, to Chinese porcelain and Art Nouveau motifs are displayed in spacious and well-illuminated galleries.

-If there’s one museum to visit in Lisbon we would highly recommend this one.
-The museum is open Wed-Mon from 10:00-18:00.
-Entrance is 10 EUR.
+If there’s one museum to visit in Lisbon, it is undoubtedly the Gulbenkian Museum.
+The museum is open Wednesday-Monday from 10:00-18:00.
+The entrance is 10 EUR.

 3. Lunch at Laurentina

-No visit to Lisbon would be complete without sampling the city’s culinary delight, cod – that is preserved in salt, and locally known as ‘bacalhau’.
+No visit to Lisbon would be complete without sampling the city’s culinary delight, cod – that is preserved in salt, and locally known as bacalhau.
 There are rumored to be 365 different ways of cooking it, one for each day of the year.
 Being seafood lovers, we ate cod on at least two occasions in Lisbon.
-While there are plenty of places to get good cod over the city.
+There are plenty of places to get good cod over the city.
 One of the best places is Laurentina, recommended to us by our friend and Lisbon native Mariana.
-At Laurentina, a lot of variations of this classic dish and the quality of the food is impeccable.
+At Laurentina, a lot of variations of this classic food are served and the quality is impeccable.

 4. Park of the Nations

 Many Fado shows take place in restaurants so you can enjoy a meal while enjoying this touching music.
 You will pay slightly more than at normal restaurants, but it’s all about the fado.
-Two of the best places to witness a live Fado performance in the city are Mascote da Atalaia in the Barrio Alto district and Sr. Fado in Alfama.
+Two of the best places to witness a live fado performance in the city are Mascote da Atalaia in the Barrio Alto district and Sr. Fado in Alfama.
 We were a bit skeptical about whether the fado would be worth the money but those thoughts we quickly dispelled.
-It was a pretty enjoyable experience and should be done at least once.
+It was a pretty enjoyable experience!

 6. Bairro Alto & Chiado